tamersp25/docs/docs/data/quick-start/README.md

 It's important for Veritone to understand whether each schema edit is a major or minor version so that we can properly store and index any new structured data that conforms to the revised schema.
 If the schema represents a new major version, then any data ingested against that schema will be stored in a new index, and any users must elect to use that new version as it could be incompatible with any prior usage of the data.
 If the schema is a new minor version, then any data ingested against that schema will be stored in the same index as the prior version.

 **Please note that at this time, Veritone will consider all changes to a published schema to be a major change unless the change consists only of adding new, unrequired fields to the prior version.**

+Also note that while you can have multiple major schema versions published at the same time, you can only have one minor version per major version published.
+For example, you can have schema versions 1.6, 2., and 3.3 all in published state at the same time, but you cannot have 1.1, 1.2 and 1.3 all in published state together.